grafana/grafana/docs/sources/dashboards/build-dashboards/_index.md

 ## Dynamic dashboards

 You can create more interactive and dynamic dashboards by adding and using [variables][].
 Instead of hard-coding things like server, application, and sensor names in your metric queries, you can use variables in their place.
-Read more about variables [here][].
+Read more about variables [here][variables].

 {{% docs/reference %}}
 [variables]: "/docs/grafana/ -> /docs/grafana/<GRAFANA VERSION>/dashboards/variables"